This site is intended for US healthcare professionals only. Visit Patient Site

 CONTRAINDICATIONS

-GEMTESA is contraindicated in patients with known hypersensitivity to vibegron or any components of the product.
+GEMTESA is contraindicated in patients with known hypersensitivity to vibegron or any components of GEMTESA.
+Hypersensitivity reactions, such as angioedema, have occurred.

 WARNINGS AND PRECAUTIONS